Fairfax County Police Department

 No, your crime or incident must have occurred in Fairfax County, VA.
 If the incident happened outside Fairfax County, VA, file a report in the jurisdiction where the crime occurred.
 The only exception to this rule is Identity Theft.

 The Financial Crimes Squad takes over 4,500 complaints of financial crimes annually.
 This system is the most efficient way to process and prioritize those complaints.
 If you choose to report your financial crime through another method, it may take longer for you to speak with an investigator and have your report taken.
-If you still do not want to file your report online, you may call the Fairfax County Police Department's non-emergency number, 703-691-2131.
-They call-taker will direct you to the Community Reporting System and an officer will take your complaint over the phone.
+If you still do not want to file your report online, you may call the Fairfax County Police Department's non-emergency number, and an officer will take your complaint over the phone.
 Your phone complaint will then be forwarded to the Financial Crimes Squad for review.
-You may also go to any one of our eight Fairfax County Police - District Stations and report the incident in person.
+You may also go to any one of our Police District Stations and report the incident in person.

 Fairfax Virtual Assistant